What Can I Use Instead of A Moss Pole?

 Other plants

-I mean, its what they use in the wild!
+I mean, it’s what they use in the wild!

 Plants like yucca and dracaena have tall, bare stems that could easily support a little pothos or something.
 How cool would that look!